robertoschwald/grails-gitcheck/README.md

 scm.failOnGitBranchCheck - If true, do not fail if current branch is not the configured validBranch. [false]

-scm.failOnGitCommitCheck - If true, d<o not fail if uncommitted changes are detected. [false]>
+scm.failOnGitCommitCheck - If true, do not fail if uncommitted changes are detected. [false]>

 scm.failOnGitPushedCheck - If true, do not fail if unpushed change sets.